Al-Jazeera SC (Amman): History

+In the early 1940s, the club consisted of boys who shared common traits like age, social status, friendship, neighborhood, education and love for sports, especially football.

 And approved the establishment of the club by the Interior Ministry in 01/01/1947 as approved on its Procedure and it appears to the existence of a club named (the island) and taking exercise and various sports activities on top Football.

 Stadium

 Al-Jazeera plays their home games at Amman International Stadium in Amman.
 The stadium was built on 1964 and opened on 1968, it is owned by The Jordanian government and operated by The higher council of youth.
 It is also the home stadium of Jordan national football team and Al-Faisaly.
 It has a current capacity of 17,619 spectators.

 Kits

 Al-Jazeera's home kit is all red shirts and white shorts, while their away kit is all white shirts and red shorts.